cardoesnumbers/cardoesnumbers.github.io/about.markdown

 Hi, my name is Carlos.

-I created this site to try out Github Pages and to keep some of these data exploration exercises I have been working on somewhere.
-I do this in my free time when the kids are asleep.
+I created this site to try out Github Pages and to archive some of the data exploration exercises I have been practicing.

 **What I am learning right now:**